iAmWaris97/Bookstore/README.md

 ## Acknowledgments

-> Special thanks to the cofounder of redux for his complete course on redux actions and store methodes.
+> Special thanks to the co-creator of Redux (Dan Abramov) for his complete course on redux actions and store methodes.

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).

 ## 🤝 Contributing